-Where to Stay in Glasgow: Advice from a travel blogger about the best neighborhoods to stay in Glasgow, Scotland
+Where to Stay in Glasgow: Advice from a travel blogger about the best neighborhoods to stay in Glasgow, Scotland!
+(Plus 14 hotel and apartment recommendations)

 We created this guide after a few trips to Glasgow, with the intention of encouraging more people to visit Glasgow, and have a great experience while there.
 While there are many areas we haven’t included, we’ve tried to provide an overall feel for the three neighborhoods we think are the best areas to stay in Glasgow, and have added hotel links for places we’d personally love to stay.
-Disclosure: All of our Where to Stay Guides, including Where to Stay in Glasgow, contain affiliate links.
-That means we earn a small commission when you click through or book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra.
-Affiliate links are one of the ways we make money from this blog (our travel-inspired adult coloring books are another way) to keep the laptops humming!
+If you’re also planning on visiting Edinburgh, don’t miss our Where to Stay in Edinburgh guide, too!

 Where to Stay in Glasgow: A Quick Guide to Finding The Best Areas to Stay in Glasgow